XpressAI/xircuits.io/docs/main/references/xircuits-interface/workflow-canvas.md

 There are 2 types of links in Xircuits.

   1. **Flow Links:** They indicate the sequence of a Xircuits workflow.
 Flow links are blue line flows connecting ▶ ports which will turn solid yellow when highlighted.
+You can drop a flow link anywhere on a target node to auto-connect to its main flow port.
   <details>
   <summary>Video</summary>
   <p align="center">